saikrishna-ganji/first-repo/README.md

 # first-repo
 what is the  purpose of the repo
-Saikrishna ganji  sun rises in the east
+Saikrishna ganji  sun rises in the east. hava a great day.